-Market segmentation — the process of breaking your market into segments according to factors like needs, past behavior and more — is essential if you want to gain a clear understanding of your customers and target them effectively.
+Market segmentation — the process of breaking your market into segments according to factors like needs, past behavior, and more — is essential if you want to gain a clear understanding of your customers and target them effectively.

 Why market segmentation is so important

 Brands and products that try to appeal to everyone often satisfy nobody.
-Look at highly successful brands like Coca-Cola and McDonald’s — they know who they are appealing to, the needs they want to meet and they don’t try to pretend otherwise.
-Nobody is drinking a coke or eating a Big Mac to be healthy or lose weight, they do it for the taste and convenience.
+Look at highly successful brands like Coca-Cola and McDonald’s — they know who they are appealing to and the needs they want to meet, and they don’t try to pretend otherwise.
+Nobody is drinking a coke or eating a Big Mac to be healthy or lose weight; they do it for taste and convenience.

 Segmenting your market can illuminate new areas for innovation that you may have missed otherwise.
 You’ll notice ideas for new products, tweaks you can make to existing lines, and new campaigns to create.

 When you segment your market, you can speak to your customers in each respective group more directly.
 This allows you to create marketing campaigns and use channels that are much more tailored to your audience.

 Get regular insights

 Keep up to date with the latest insights from our research as well as all our company news in our free monthly newsletter.